 2. Crude Column Overhead Temperature

-The overhead temperature of the crude oil distillation tower must be controlled 14–17 oC higher than the dew point temperature of water at the column overhead pressure so that no liquid water is condensed in the column.
+The overhead temperature of the crude oil distillation tower must be controlled 14~17 oC higher than the dew point temperature of water at the column overhead pressure so that no liquid water is condensed in the column.
 This is to prevent corrosion due to the hydrogen chloride dissolved in liquid water (hydrochloric acid).
-The top temperature controlling is critical because the change in top temperature affects the entire operation of the crude column.
-The temperature is controlled by returning part of condensed naphtha as reflux.
+The top temperature control is critical because the change in top temperature affects the entire operation of the crude column.
+The temperature is controlled by returning part of the condensed naphtha as reflux.
 But the rise in the reflux reduces the endpoint of the overhead naphtha making it lighter.
-Further, the high reflux will also decrease the IBP (Initial Boiling Point) of the next lower tray product Kerosene.
+Further, the high reflux will also decrease the IBP (Initial Boiling Point) of the next lower-tray product Kerosene.
 In the same way, increasing the top temperature will have inverse effects of making the column products heavier.
-Moreover, if the tower inlet temperature is increased, more vapors will rise in the tower, and the reflux rate has to increase to control the same top temperature.
+Moreover, if the tower inlet temperature is increased, more vapours will rise in the tower, and the reflux rate has to increase to control the same top temperature.

 3. Pumparounds or Refluxes

 In the distillation tower, the heat required to separate the crude feed is provided by the enthalpy of the feed.
 For effective separation, heat has to be removed from the tower and this work is done by the overhead condenser and several pumparound streams along the tower length.
 The pump around flow is adjusted to control the temperature of the draw-off tray, required endpoint, and draw-out rate of the separated product.

 The pump around the stream is a liquid withdrawn at a point below a side stream tray that is cooled by the cold crude oil feed in the preheat exchangers.
 It is then returned back to the column a few trays above the draw-off tray.
 This pumparound reflux is also called an External Reflux or Cold Reflux.
 This pump around cooling or cold reflux accomplishes a number of tasks.